-The Personal Pronouns and the Verb to Be determine the colours used throughout the card.
+The Personal Pronouns and the verb to be determine the colours used in the card.

 The verb to be is used incorrectly quite often.
 Some things to remember:

 “I am go“.
 (Incorrect)

 You may be trying to say either “I go”, or “I am going”.
 Look at your table carefully, and you’ll find the logic behind the use of the verb to be.

 Create your own sentences and repeat them out loud, so they become natural to you, the next time you find yourself saying “I am go”, you will immediately notice it’s wrong.

 You can find an explanation of each tense in the basic to intermediate card.